happybono/AvocadoSmoothie/README.md

 This median filter is applied only to the inner portion of the dataset, leaving the first and last `borderCount` elements unchanged.
 The size of the median window is determined by `kernelRadius`.

 #### Principle
-- Copy the first and last `borderCount` elements directly from the source list.
+- Copy the first and last `borderCount` elements directly from the source-list.
 - Apply the median filter to the indices in between.
 - Use `Parallel.For` for efficient processing